lfsegoro/tw4HowToInstall/README.md

 ```
 If You have already a running project (not empty folder).
-Make sure in root of the project folder, Do:
+Make sure in root of the project folder, Do manually from this repo:
 - create file and content copy ./src/input.css to your src folder
 - create file and content copy tailwind.config.js to your root folder
 ```
 npm install tailwindcss @tailwindcss/cli